storj/design-docs/20260429-bucket-eventing-tidb.md

 #### Impact on the Spanner Path

-`changestream.Processor`, `MetadataBatcher`, `partitionDrainer`, `bucket_eventing_metadata`, `TransmitEvent`, and `ExcludeTxnFromChangeStreams` are all unchanged.
-The Spanner backend is wrapped in `SpannerEventSource` which implements the new `EventSource` interface — a mechanical refactor with no behavioral change.
+`changestream.Processor`, `MetadataBatcher`, `bucket_eventing_metadata`, `TransmitEvent`, and `ExcludeTxnFromChangeStreams` are all unchanged.
+The Spanner backend is wrapped in `SpannerEventSource` which implements the new `EventSource` interface. `partitionDrainer` is moved to the `eventing` package and generalised with a confirmation callback — `SpannerEventSource` passes a watermark-advancing callback, preserving identical behaviour.
+No external behaviour changes.

 The `notification.go` dependency on `spanner.NullJSON` and `cloud.google.com/go/spanner` moves into `SpannerEventSource`, keeping it isolated from the shared service logic and from the TiDB path.